-

 No. The

-Office of Victim Services (OVS), which provides compensation and
+Office of Victim Services (OVS),

 other services to crime victims, is part of the Judicial Branch.